open-dovetail/fabric-chaincode/README.md

 Open the **Flogo Web UI** in a web-browser by using the URL: `http://localhost:3303`.

 Install the following Dovetail contributions, i.e., click the link `Install contribution` at the top-right corner of the UI, and then enter the following URL to install.
-If the installation fails, you can follow the `Troubleshoot` steps to patch the Flogo, and then retry installation.
+If the installation fails, you can follow the `Troubleshoot` steps below to patch Flogo libs, and then retry the installation.

 - github.com/open-dovetail/fabric-chaincode/trigger/transaction
 - github.com/open-dovetail/fabric-chaincode/activity/put